edliaw/edliaw-neuron.github.io/negativecircle.md

 ## Notes:

-* Begin with the right hand extended.
+* Begin in half horse stance facing right 45°, with the right hand extended.
 * In with elbow:
   * The torso turns left, bringing the elbow to curve down along the top half of the egg.
   * Split between the elbow and front foot.